Physical Therapy For Pseudogout

 Some people have CPPD without symptoms of pseudogout.

-This occurs when calcium pyrophosphate dihydrate crystals can be found in the joint, but don’t cause any pain.
+This occurs when calcium pyrophosphate dihydrate crystals form in your joint(s), but don’t cause any pain.

-Because symptoms overlap with other forms of arthritis, pseudogout can be mistaken for rheumatoid or osteoarthritis.
+Because symptoms overlap with other forms of arthritis, it’s easy to mistake pseudogout for rheumatoid or osteoarthritis.

 How Do You Diagnose Pseudogout?